 Public and private nature parks are spread throughout the area as well as ten world-class golf courses.
 Hunting seasons are regulated by the Missouri Department of Conservation.
 Outdoor theaters provide plenty of drama under the stars while daytime recreations wear kids out quickly!

 Branson is home to three breath-taking scenic lakes.
 Locals enjoy swimming, fishing, boating, jet skiing, parasailing, snorkeling, tubing, camping and more.

-Table Rock Lake, created in the late 1950’s is a popular recreational lake, just 10 minutes south of Branson.
+Table Rock Lake, created in the late 1950’s, is a popular recreational lake, just 10 minutes south of Branson.
 You’ll see plenty of locals and visitors alike “living it up” through recreational boating, swimming, parasailing, scuba diving or any other freshwater activity.
-Tucked away in coves all over, are beautiful lakeside properties and cozy weekend resorts.
+Tucked away in coves are beautiful lakeside properties and cozy weekend resorts.
 Largely known for its awesome bass fishing, Table Rock Lake has become increasingly popular as a tournament site as well.

 Lake Taneycomo begins at the Table Rock Dam south and west of Branson, winding 22 miles to Forsyth, Missouri.
 Formerly a portion of the White River, the construction of Table Rock Dam turned Lake Taneycomo into a cold-water lake offering year-around rainbow trout fishing straight from the hatchery!
 An excellent environment for trout, Taneycomo attracts anglers throughout the year, making it Missouri 's #1 trout fishing lake.

 Bull Shoals Lake begins at Forsyth and offers much of the same recreational and sporting opportunities as Table Rock, but in a less populated and developed environment.
 Bull Shoals is a local favorite for smooth-water skiing and scuba diving.